 It doesn’t end there, for a long time, salaries have been paid to ghost teachers in South African schools.
 In 2016 the provincial Department of Education in Kwa-Zulu Natal froze salaries of about 4 334 teachers who were nowhere to be found when a head count was conducted in the province.
 This happens when the school principal doesn’t report that a teacher at their school has passed on.
 They would then receive the salary of the deceased.

-in turn results in a lot money that is raised through taxpayers going down the
+All of the above mentioned cases are cases that happen at the lower level of the department’s structure, which makes it hard to track due to hierarchies.
+This in turn results in a lot of money that is raised through taxpayers going down the drain.

-running at a level more than double the country’s GDP per capita (Stephanie Chow and Dao Thi Nga, Chapter 2.6
+Corruption in education is not only a problem to South Africa.
+Bribes to reserve a seat at a prestigious primary school in Vietnam, for example, are documented to be running at a level more than double the country’s GDP per capita (Stephanie Chow and Dao Thi Nga, Chapter 2.6 in this volume.)

 In addition to this, ‘ghost teachers’ and the diversion of resources intended for textbooks and supplies, bribery in access to education and the buying of grades, nepotism in teacher appointments and fake diplomas, the misuse of school grants for private gain, absenteeism, and private tutoring in place of formal teaching – costing South Korean households some US$17 billion, or 80 per cent of total government expenditure on education, in 2009 alone (Mark Bray and Chad Lykins, Shadow Education: Private Supplementary Tutoring and Its Implications for Policy Makers in Asia (Manila: Asian Development Bank, 2012), p.
 21, figure 1, quoting Korean National Statistical Office 2011–2012)

-Mduduzi Mbiza is a writer, speaker, researcher, consultant, philosopher and author of the book, ‘Human Education: The Voyage Of Discovery’.
+Mduduzi Mbiza is a writer, content strategist, researcher, consultant, speaker and author of the book, ‘Human Education: The Voyage of Discovery’.
 He has contributed his articles on education to Daily Maverick, The South African, Voice360 and EduOne.